rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 ## High level design overview

+The main body of finding the types which are captured in the state machine for an async block are done during the [typechecking][typechk] phase.
 From a 10000ft view, generators currently analyze the body of the async block to [build the list of values][resolve-interior] which live across a yield point.
-This is done as a part of the [typechecking phase][typechk] of the compiler.
 We can use this list of types to check whether or not any of them have been marked as `#[must_not_await]`.
 In order to do so, we can leverage the HIR definition of the types which would include the annotation.

 The attribute can be found by querying the session by the `DefId` of each of the captured type, and a warning can issued based on whether or not the types captured in the generator have the attribute associated with them.

+We also have the option of precomputing the presence of an attribute on a type during parsing and storing this information on the type flags for the type.
+In my opinion this would be the more efficient way of implementing this check as queriying the `Session` object for a large list of types could become an expensive operation.

 [linear-types]: https://gankra.github.io/blah/linear-rust/
 [UnwindSafe]: https://doc.rust-lang.org/std/panic/trait.UnwindSafe.html
 [resolve-interior]: https://github.com/rust-lang/rust/blob/master/src/librustc_typeck/check/generator_interior.rs#L122
 [typechk]: https://github.com/rust-lang/rust/blob/3e041cec75c45e78730972194db3401af06b72ef/src/librustc_typeck/check/mod.rs#L1113

-**TODO**

- - [ ] Draw ideas from `#[must_use]` implementation
- - [ ] Go through generator implementation to understand how values are captured in state machine.

  - Reference link on how mir transfroms async fn https://tmandry.gitlab.io/blog/posts/optimizing-await-2/